- Yes, dogs do get cold 🥶

 Do Dogs Get Cold?
-Depends On The Dog’s Characteristics
+It Depends on the Dog’s Characteristics

 Dogs have a different tolerance for cold weather than humans do.
-Dogs have a higher surface area-to-volume ratio than humans, meaning they lose heat more quickly.
-Their fur also doesn’t provide as much insulation as human hair does.
-And since dogs expend more energy running around and playing outside, they’re more likely to get cold quickly.
-The extent to which canines get cold depends also on a few other factors.
+They have a higher ratio of surface area to volume than humans, meaning they lose heat more quickly.
+For this reason, their fur has to provide more insulation than human hair does.
+Some dogs also tend to play and run more in cold weather in order to warm up.
+How much do dogs get cold?
+The extent to which they do depends on a few factors.

 The first is their coat.
 A dog with a thick, fluffy coat will be better able to withstand colder temperatures than a dog with a thin coat.
-The breeds that are especially sensitive to cold temperatures include dogs with short hair, like the Boston terrier, dogs with thin fur, like the Dachshund.
-On the other hand, dog breeds like Huskies, Malamutes, the Samoyed and other northern breeds thrive in the winter.
+The breeds that are especially sensitive to cold temperatures include dogs with short hair, like the Boston Terrier, and dogs with thin fur, like the Dachshund.
+On the other hand, dog breeds like Huskies, Alaskan Malamutes, Samoyeds and other northern breeds thrive in the winter.

 The second factor is body fat.
 A leaner dog will feel the cold more than a dog who is carrying a little extra weight.
 How does this work?
-Body fat traps heat close to the skin, helping to keep you warm by preventing the heat from escaping.
-Plus, the thicker layer of body fat also helps to insulate you from the cold ground or air, which can help to keep your core temperature warm.
+Body fat traps heat close to the skin, helping to keep the dog warm by preventing the heat from escaping.
+Plus, the thicker layer of body fat also helps to insulate them from the cold ground or air, which can help to keep their core temperature warm.

 You can tell if your dog is cold by their behavior.
-If they are shivering, whining, or seem to be uncomfortable, they may be cold.
+If they’re shivering, whining, or seem to be uncomfortable, they may be cold.
 You can also check their ears and nose.
-If they are cold to the touch, your dog is probably feeling cold as well.
+If they’re cold to the touch, your dog is probably feeling cold as well.
 Also, look out for signs of hypothermia such as lethargy or rapid breathing.

 How Do Cold Temperatures Affect Dogs?